How do I find out where my Polling Place Is?

 Can I drop off my absentee or mail ballot?

 Yes!
 You may drop off your (and up to 3 other) absentee or mail ballots to the Pine County Auditor's Office, 635 Northridge Dr NW, Pine City, during office hours until 3:00PM on election day for absentee voters and 8:00PM on election day for mail ballot voters.
-You may also drop off the ballots in the drop box located directly across from the main entrance of the courthouse.

 Can I still vote at the polling place if I request an absentee ballot?